DRIVER-EU/node-test-bed-adapter/packages/adapter/README.md

 A standalone example project can be found [here](https://github.com/DRIVER-EU/example-node-test-bed-adapter).

-## Version 3
+## Version 3: BREAKING CHANGES

-Version 3 is a major update where [kafka-node](https://www.npmjs.com/package/kafka-node) is replaced with [kafkajs](https://www.npmjs.com/package/kafkajs), as the former hadn't been updated for more than 3 years.
+Version 3 is a major update where [kafka-node](https://www.npmjs.com/package/kafka-node) has been replaced with [kafkajs](https://www.npmjs.com/package/kafkajs), as the former hadn't been updated for more than 3 years.
 Therefore, it has a few breaking changes:

 - Preferably, your project should use ESnext (in `tsconfig` for `target`, `module` and `lib`), and set `"type"="module"` in `package.json` too.
 Alternatively, use `import tba from 'node-test-bed-adapter` to access the content of the module.
 - `Logger` => `AdapterLogger`
 - Consume topics: a list of strings.
 Using a [regex to subscribe to a group of topics](https://kafka.js.org/docs/consuming) is not supported.
-- send
+- config option `stringBasedKey` (default true): Heartbeats and logs use the ID as key instead of an EDXL distribution message.
+By using string-based keys, it is easier to filter messages, cheaper to create messages, and the key can be used for routing across multiple partitions (by default, messages with the same key go to the same partition).
+This requires the use of the new `edxl-de-key.avsc`, which supports either strings or EDXL distribution messages as key.

 ## Pre-requisites